GM’s Cruise to deploy fully driverless cars in San Francisco

 The move announced Wednesday by GM-owned Cruise come two months after the company received California’s permission to fully driverless cars in the state.

 Like dozens of other companies testing the robotic technology, Cruise’s self-driving cars have been allowed on California public streets for several years with humans poised behind the wheel to take over in an emergency.
-Now, Cruise is confident enough to send out its self-driving cars without that safety net, although they will still be monitored by humans from remote locations instead of inside the vehicle.
+Now, Cruise is confident enough to send out its self-driving cars without that safety net, instead monitoring from remote locations and, at least initially, having a company employee sitting in the front passenger seat.
+That employee won’t have access to the same controls as a backup driver and eventually won’t be sitting in front, according to the company.

-“We believe self-driving has the potential to upend transportation,” Cruise CEO Dan Amman said Wednesday.
+“You’re seeing fully driverless technology out of the (research and development) phase and into the beginning of the journey to being a real commercial product,” Cruise CEO Dan Ammann said Wednesday.

 California regulators also recently approved new rules allowing ride-hailing services to pick up passengers in self-driving cars, but Cruise isn’t going down that road yet.

-Note: This version corrects to add mistakenly dropped “n” from last name of Cruise CEO Dan Ammann in the fourth and seventh paragraphs.